Flat Fee Trademark Application Package

 What's not included?:

 USPTO application fees.
-Typically, these are $275 per class of goods or services.
+Typically, these are $250-350 per class of goods or services (mostly depending on whether there's a standard description of your product).

 Substantive Office Action.
 If the USPTO refuses to register your mark because it's descriptive or there's a likelihood of confusion with a prior registration or there's something else substantively wrong with the application, you may wish to file a response amending the application and/or arguing that the refusal should be withdrawn.
 Once we know what the Office Action says, we can quote you a flat fee to assist you in filing a response.